 Your 4th Amendment Rights | Judicial Learning Center — The Judicial Learning Center is both a physical space—located in the Thomas F. Eagleton U.S. Courthouse in downtown St. Louis, Missouri—and a not-for-profit corporation, with the mission to “promote public understanding of the function and value of the judicial branch of government, especially at the federal level.”
 On this section of its website, you can learn more about your Fourth Amendment rights.
 You can also find case studies relating to Fourth Amendment rights.

 If your home, business, or vehicle was the subject of a search in Central Florida, it is in your best interest to quickly retain legal counsel.
-Ashley M. Aulls, P.A. represents individuals in communities throughout Pasco County, Hernando County, Citrus County, and Sumter County.
+The Law Office of Ashley Aulls, P.A. represents individuals in communities throughout Pasco County, Hernando County, Citrus County, and Sumter County.

 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who can review whether your search was unlawfully conducted and may be able to file motions to have evidence against you suppressed if it was unlawfully obtained.